md-siam/Hackintosh_EliteBook_Folio_9470m/README.md

 # Hackintosh EliteBook Folio 9470m
 <p align="justify" >
 If you are a windows user and require macOS to learn XCode, then you can transform your windows machine into the Hackintosh machine.
 Remember, this tutorial is for educational purpose.
 I will be not responsible for any damage done to your device while installing macOS.
 Do at your own risk.
 This tutorial is only for Hp EliteBook Folio 9470m.
 <br>There are lots of videos on how to installing macOS on a device.
-So, instead of installation, I will be guiding you with the accurate BIOS setting and share my EFI files.
+So, instead of installation, I will be guiding you with the correct BIOS setting before installation, and share my EFI files.
 Back up your important files before starting.
 Enjoy.!
 </p>
 <p align="center"><img src="images/screen_shot.png"></p>